Carter enters a strange new world when he wakes on Barsoom.

 states were simply subjects or tribute givers.

 and Ptarth becoming super-city states ruling over other cities and large

 areas, and at least some common ‘national’ feeling.
 But

-the concept

-of the warrior to primacy within Barsoomian society.
+the cult of the warrior to primacy within Barsoomian society.
 This

-is atavistic in the extreme, as warriors in a stable society are often next to criminals.
+is atavistic in the extreme, as warriors in a stable society are often

-is a perennial exile from his home city of Toonol, rather than
+Ras Thavas is a perennial exile from his home city of Toonol, rather than

 its leading citizen.
 Phor Tak is driven near to madness, Fal Sivas

 is an eccentric and disreputable character.
 Not a well venerated

 lot.
-Nor is any other trade given any sort of attention in the Martian series.
+Nor is any other trade given any sort of attention in

-killer a destabilizing force.
+is a trained killer a destabilizing force.
 Martian societies are